AGE: – 18th Century (museum quality)

 FOR PRICE PLEASE CONTACT – include number below

 A Rare 18th C. Burmese Hollow Lacquer Shan Buddha Statue in the Tai Yai style, originating from the Inthein/Indein area of Myanmar.
 The Buddha is seated with the legs crossed in the Vajrasana position on top of a single lotus pedestal with hand gesture in bhumisparsa mudra, dressed in a simple monks robe.

 The base of the pedestal is incised with decorative lotus petals.
-The body incised to show the outline of the robe and lapel. nails on both hands are ceramic, as are the eyes.
+The body incised to show the outline of the robe and lapel. nails on both hands are marble pieces, as are the eyes.
 The base inside edge of the base has been reinforced for added strength.

 Antique hollow lacquer Buddha statues of this age fully gilded of this size are quite rare.
 Hair curls are made from thayo lacquer with a broad decorative band across the forehead and extending to the top of the ears.
 A large wooden finial sits on top of a rounded usnisha.
 The colour of the hair curls appears to have been been refreshed more recently.